vfarcic/devops26/manuscript/99-3rd-party-apps.md

 - [ ] Publish on LeanPub.com

 ## Creating A Kubernetes Cluster With Jenkins X And Importing The Application

+## Creating A Kubernetes Cluster With Jenkins X

 TODO: Viktor: This text is from some other change.
 Rewrite it.